airbytehq/airbyte/docs/integrations/sources/intercom.md

 - For **Airbyte Open Source**, enter your Access Token to authenticate your account.
 <!-- /env:oss -->

-6. For **Start date**, use the provided datepicker or enter a UTC date and time programmatically in `YYYY-MM-DDTHH:mm:ssZ` format.
+6. For **Start date**, use the provided datepicker or enter a UTC date and time programmatically in the format `YYYY-MM-DDTHH:mm:ssZ`.
 The data added on and after this date will be replicated.
 7. Click **Set up source** and wait for the tests to complete.

 ## Supported sync modes